shader-slang/slang/tools/slang-test/README.md

 * The -category full means that all tests can be run.
 * The final 'free parameter' is 'tests/compute/array-param' and means only tests starting with this string will run.

+The command line can control which tests are run with a couple of switches

+* -api - Overall controls over which apis will be tested against
+* -synthesizedTestApi - Controls which apis will have tests synthesized for them from other apis.
+Tests can be synthesized for dx12 and vulkan.

+The parameter afterwards indicates which apis will or wont be used.
+This is described in a simple kind of expression, probably best conveyed with some examples

+* all - for all apis
+* all-vk - all apis but not vulkan (vk)
+* all-vk-dx12 - all apis but not vulkan (vk) or directx12 (dx12)
+* gl+dx11 - just on opengl (gl) and directx11 (dx11)

+So if you wanted to test for all apis, except opengl you'd put on the command line '-api all-gl'

+The different APIs are

+* OpenGL - gl,ogl,opengl
+* Vulkan - vk,vulkan
+* DirectD3D12 - dx12,d3d12
+* DirectD3D11 -dx11,d3d11

 It may also be necessary to have the working directory the root directory of the slang distribution - in the example above this would be "E:\slang\".

 ## Test Categories